 Best Value Admission Bodies are not eligible for phasing in of contribution rises.
 For employers facing an increase in their contributions this will be phased in over period of 6 years subject to the Administering Authority's overall satisfaction relating to the security of the Fund.
+Similarly, any reductions in contributions will be phased down over 3 years.

-Major bodies with tax raising powers will continue to pay the same contribution rate as their 2013/14 rate.
+Major bodies with tax raising powers will continue to pay the same contribution rate (expressed as a percentage of payroll) as their 2013/14 rate.